qinghaoh/qinghaoh.github.io/_posts/2023-11-30-monotonic-data-structure.markdown

 [sum-of-imbalance-numbers-of-all-subarrays]: https://leetcode.com/problems/sum-of-imbalance-numbers-of-all-subarrays/
 [sum-of-subarray-minimums]: https://leetcode.com/problems/sum-of-subarray-minimums/

-[^1]: For the sake of simplicity, we only discuss monotonically strictly increasing stack in the theorem, and we suppose all the elements are unique.
+[^1]: For the sake of simplicity, we assume a) the stack is monotonically *strictly increasing* stack, b) all the elements are *unique*.
 It's trivial to extend it to non-strict or descreasing stacks.